How long do banks take to release money after probate?

-When a loved one dies in England or Wales, it’s necessary to contact their bank and any other financial institutions to notify them of the death of the account holder.
-This becomes the responsibility of an Executor (if there is a Will) or if there is not a Will, then this falls to the next of kin or the appointed administrator of the Estate.
+When someone dies in England or Wales, their bank and any other financial institutions will need to be notified that the account holder has died.
+This becomes the responsibility of an executor (if there is a Will) or the administrator if there isn't a Will.
+See executor and administrator duties explained.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs*.